 Grade 1: OUTSTANDING - MEETING STANDARDS AT A HIGH LEVEL Grade 2: GOOD - MEETING STANDARDS AT A GOOD LEVEL REQUIRES IMPROVEMENT INADEQUATE - FAILING TO MEET THE STANDARDS They rapidly adapt to the different circumstances in which they train, working confidently within the frameworks established in different settings and applying rules and routines consistently and fairly.
 They consistently have high expectations and understand a range of strategies that experienced teachers use to promote positive behaviour and apply these very effectively, including use of school sanctions and rewards, and use of praise, in order to create an environment highly supportive of learning.
-They manage pupil behaviour with ease so that learners display very high levels of engagement, courtesy, They work within the school's framework for behaviour and apply rules and routines consistently and fairly, including those related to tackling bullying, including cyber and prejudice-based bullying.
+They manage pupil behaviour with ease so that learners display very high levels of engagement, courtesy, collaboration and co-operation.
+They actively seek additional support in addressing the needs of pupils where significantly challenging behaviour is demonstrated.
+They understand how to tackle bullying, including cyber and prejudice-based bullying.
+They work within the school's framework for behaviour and apply rules and routines consistently and fairly, including those related to tackling bullying, including cyber and prejudice-based bullying.
 They consistently have high expectations and understand a range of strategies that experienced teachers use to promote positive behaviour and apply these effectively, including use of school sanctions and rewards, and use of praise, in order to create an environment supportive of learning.
-They manage behaviour effectively so that learners demonstrate positive attitudes They work within the school's framework for behaviour and can apply rules and routines consistently and fairly, including those related to tackling bullying, including cyber and prejudice-based bullying.
+They manage behaviour effectively so that learners demonstrate positive attitudes towards the teacher, their learning and each other allowing lessons to flow smoothly so that disruption is unusual.
+They actively seek additional support in addressing the needs of pupils where significantly challenging behaviour is demonstrated.
+They work within the school's framework for behaviour and can apply rules and routines consistently and fairly, including those related to tackling bullying, including cyber and prejudice-based bullying.
 They have high expectations and are aware of the range of strategies that experienced teachers use to promote positive behaviour.
 They are able to apply these appropriately, in the context of the schools policy using sanctions and rewards, including praise, in order to create an environment supportive of learning.
 They understand when to seek additional support in addressing the needs of pupils where significantly challenging behaviour is demonstrated.
-They recognise that planning appropriate lessons that challenge learners, teaching using a variety of strategies that address pupils' needs and employing appropriate assessment Trainee not demonstrating competence to achieve the standards: They do not: • work within the school's framework for behaviour or apply rules and routines. • have high expectations or understand the strategies that experienced teachers use to promote positive behaviour • manage behaviour effectively or encourage learners to demonstrate positive attitudes towards the teacher, their learning and each other to allow lessons to flow smoothly. • seek additional support in addressing the needs of pupils where significantly challenging behaviour is collaboration and co-operation. towards the teacher, their strategies will all contribute to successful behaviour demonstrated. collaboration and co-operation.
-They actively seek additional support in addressing the needs of pupils where significantly challenging behaviour is demonstrated.
-They understand how to tackle bullying, including cyber and prejudice-based bullying. towards the teacher, their learning and each other allowing lessons to flow smoothly so that disruption is unusual.
-They actively seek additional support in addressing the needs of pupils where significantly challenging behaviour is strategies will all contribute to successful behaviour management.
+They recognise that planning appropriate lessons that challenge learners, teaching using a variety of strategies that address pupils' needs and employing appropriate assessment strategies will all contribute to successful behaviour management.
 They show understanding of how barriers to learning can impact on pupil behaviour and have begun to apply strategies to address these, working alongside experienced teachers and support staff as appropriate.
-They understand that behaviour management is context-dependent and are able to articulate which demonstrated. projudice bacca banying. demonstrated. factors may contribute to more challenging behaviour being exhibited within their classes.
+They understand that behaviour management is context-dependent and are able to articulate which factors may contribute to more challenging behaviour being exhibited within their classes.
+Trainee not demonstrating competence to achieve the standards: They do not: • work within the school's framework for behaviour or apply rules and routines. • have high expectations or understand the strategies that experienced teachers use to promote positive behaviour • manage behaviour effectively or encourage learners to demonstrate positive attitudes towards the teacher, their learning and each other to allow lessons to flow smoothly. • seek additional support in addressing the needs of pupils where significantly challenging behaviour is demonstrated.